ErosM04/link4launches/MORE_INFO.md

 - [x] Moved installation code from ``Updater`` to ``Installer``.
 - [x] ~~Implement ``dio`` package for both api and download~~;
 - [x] ~~Use ``flutter_animate`` package to animate the launch list in home page~~.
+- [x] Create a class hierachy for both dialog builders and dialog contents.